A modular desktop application for automated shift planning.

 Method Tool Box

-What tools did we use for a 16 weeks project?
+What tools did I use for this project?

 Research: